Pre-election Jitters Send Argentine Peso To New Lows - UrduPoint

 Pre-election Jitters Send Argentine Peso To New Lows

-The US dollar broke through the symbolic 1,000 peso mark on Argentina's parallel market on Tuesday, as citizens scramble to dump the currency two weeks before a presidential election, according to websites tracking the rate
+Buenos Aires, (APP - UrduPoint / Pakistan Point News - 11th Oct, 2023) The US Dollar broke through the symbolic 1,000 peso mark on Argentina's parallel market on Tuesday, as citizens scrambled to dump the Currency two weeks before a pivotal presidential election.

-Buenos Aires, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) The US Dollar broke through the symbolic 1,000 peso mark on Argentina's parallel market on Tuesday, as citizens scramble to dump the Currency two weeks before a presidential election, according to websites tracking the rate.
+Argentines are heading into the vote with annual inflation at over 120 percent and record poverty levels, as economic malaise in the South American giant reaches a new crescendo.

-The "blue dollar" is a thriving black market exchange tool in a country where access to Dollars is strictly controlled.
+The dollar has long been a safe haven from the peso, with people buying the currency whenever they can as a form of savings and protection from foreign exchange volatility.

 With the parallel dollar now trading at over 1,000 pesos, it is worth almost three times the official rate of 365 pesos, propped up at great cost by the government.